BaoDoanUit/Obsidian-Vault/CES-WORK/Memos/Syntax Coding/SQL.md

         WHEN 'QueueReader' THEN 'Replication Queue Reader'
         WHEN 'Snapshot' THEN 'Replication Snapshot'
         WHEN 'LogReader' THEN 'Replication Transaction-Log Reader'
-        WHEN 'ANALYSISCOMMAND' THEN 'SQL Server Analysis Services Command' WHEN 'ANALYSISQUERY' THEN 'SQL Server Analysis Services Query' WHEN 'SSIS' THEN 'SQL Server Integration Services Package' WHEN 'TSQL' THEN 'Transact-SQL script (T-SQL)'
+        WHEN 'ANALYSISCOMMAND' THEN 'SQL Server Analysis Services  ' WHEN 'ANALYSISQUERY' THEN 'SQL Server Analysis Services Query' WHEN 'SSIS' THEN 'SQL Server Integration Services Package' WHEN 'TSQL' THEN 'Transact-SQL script (T-SQL)'